 How to Use Summer to Lazily Gather PBL Project Ideas for Next Year

-Now that you have found simple ways to integrate reflection into your day from my last 3 posts, and you are capitalizing on those practices to help you rejuvenate, it’s time to think about riding that reflection-rejuvenation wave into a relaxing summer!
+Now that you have found simple ways to integrate reflection into your day from my last 3 posts(the importance of reflection, the 5-5-5 rule, and the power of positive thinking), and you are capitalizing on those practices to help you rejuvenate, it’s time to think about riding that reflection-rejuvenation wave into a relaxing summer!

 Time away from the classroom is often the greatest gift for project planning.

 This summer you can capture some great “outside the box” project ideas, with not much effort and ZERO planning.
 That’s right, all you have to do is open your mind and eyes to the world of project potential around you.
 Capture your answers to the following questions in a notebook or simply on the Notes app on your phone to set you up for an authentic project.
+While the Notes app is certainly more convenient and great for when an idea strikes you, I have found there’s something special about having a set notebook for a specific purpose; it’s nice to have everything organized in a tangible place that you can put away when it isn’t relevant and have it all conveniently in front of you when need be.
 Come back to this bank of project ideas when you are back to school and save yourself the most difficult part of the project planning process: knowing where to start!